 Coconut oil is extracted from the meat of fresh coconuts.
 It’s rich in antioxidants and has moisturizing properties.
 Coconut oil also contains fatty acids that can refresh and repair your skin barrier.
-These unique properties are what make coconut oil a possible treatment for rosacea.

 Coconut oil also contains lauric acid, which can soothe irritated skin.
-Since coconut oil has been studied as a treatment for swelling, it may be particularly effective for symptoms of rosacea on your nose and cheeks and underneath your eyes.
+Since coconut oil has been studied as a treatment for swelling, it may be effective for symptoms of rosacea on your nose and cheeks and underneath your eyes.

 There is less of an indication that consuming coconut oil orally could help treat rosacea.
 While coconut oil does contain high amounts of antioxidants, you’d probably need to consume a massive quantity of it to see any benefit from it for your skin.

 If you’re allergic to coconuts, avoid using coconut oil as a rosacea treatment.
-Some people with walnut and hazelnut allergies have reactions to coconut oil, so keep that in mind before you do a full application of coconut oil on your face.
+Some people with walnut and hazelnut allergies also have reactions to coconut oil, so keep that in mind before you do a full application of coconut oil on your face.

 Use cold-pressed, virgin coconut oil to ensure there are fewer chemicals and additives in your product.
 This is the kind of coconut oil that most clinical trials use when they study its properties.